YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (KONO KAGA eDAtion).md

   * 20s 70% chance to spawn 3 rotating shields (durability: 10 shots each).

 * Desc:
 >It's exceedingly rare for a frontliner to have more HP than carriers and battlecruisers, but Prinz Eugen makes it happen.
-Proud owner of a HP pool larger than 90% of the ships in the game, she pays for this priviledge by being saddled with a semi-useless skill and poor offensive stats.
+Proud owner of a HP pool larger than 90% of the ships in the game, she pays for this privilege by being saddled with a semi-useless skill and poor offensive stats.
 If you're looking that something that won't die anytime soon, look no further; if you're looking for something that can do anything more than that, look everywhere else.

 <br/><br/>